Set up AI Governance

 - Click Add.

 Note By default, all users can view all assets in all communities and domains.
 If, for specific communities or domains, you choose to restrict view permissions to specific users and user groups, be mindful of the possible ramifications.
-Users who are subject to view permission restrictions are unable to view the details of any assets in the restricted communities and domains.
+Users who are subject to view permission restrictions are unable to view assets in restricted communities and domains.
 Even those who receive email notifications prompting them to review a specific asset cannot view the asset details.

 3 Configure permissions for those who will participate in assessments